BattleScribe/Development/README.md

 # Development (Alpha / Beta)

-Bug tracking for use during pre-release to track bugs in alpha and beta versions of BattleScribe.
-Report bugs with in stable release should be reported here: [BattleScribe Release](https://github.com/BattleScribe/Release)
+Bug tracking for pre-release (alpha / beta) versions of BattleScribe.
+Bugs in the stable release should be reported here: [BattleScribe Release](https://github.com/BattleScribe/Release)

 **Download and Changelogs:**
 * Desktop: